DPAC: Distribution-Preserving Adversarial Control for Diffusion Sampling: Method: DPAC

 \subsection{The Practical DPAC Projection Rule}

-Our method, DPAC (Distribution-Preserving Adversarial Control), implements the theoretical principle from \cref{sec:theory} using a practical, computationally efficient surrogate.
-Our theory showed that the optimal, minimum-energy control $u_t^{\mathrm{tan}}$ is the projection of the theoretical sensitivity field $h_t$ onto the tangential subspace $\mathcal T_t$ (\cref{eq:proj_tan}).
-However, both this ideal projection $\Pi_{\mathcal T_t}^{G_t}$ and the theoretical sensitivity $h_t$ are computationally intractable.
+Our method, DPAC (Distribution-Preserving Adversarial Control), implements the principle from \cref{sec:theory} with a computationally efficient surrogate.
+In \cref{sec:tangential}, we motivated that, under a fixed first-order adversarial gain, the minimum-energy direction is obtained by restricting the control to distribution-preserving (tangential) directions and projecting out density-changing components.
+However, the ideal projector onto the tangential subspace and the exact sensitivity field are intractable in high dimensions.

 We therefore make two practical approximations.
-First, we approximate the theoretical sensitivity field with a one-step lookahead gradient $w_k$, computed via our discrete sensitivity oracle $\mathcal{G}_{k-1}$:
+First, we approximate the theoretical sensitivity with a one-step lookahead gradient $w_k$, computed via a discrete sensitivity oracle $\mathcal{G}_{k-1}$:

 where $\ell_{\mathrm{tar}}$ is the target loss.
-This gradient $w_k$ (which represents sensitivity at $t_{k-1}$) is computed at each step $k$ where the guidance scale $\eta_k$ is active.
-Second, we implement the efficient pointwise surrogate derived in \cref{eq:score_proj}.
-This approximates the ideal projection by removing the score-parallel component from our practical gradient $w_k$:
+This gradient is computed only on steps where the guidance scale $\eta_k$ is active.

+Second, we implement a pointwise surrogate of tangential control by removing the score-parallel component from $w_k$ using the metric-weighted inner product: